-FASB ASC Topic 820 establishes a three-level hierarchy of fair value measurements based on whether the inputs to those measurements are observable or unobservable which consists of the following levels:
+Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC") Topic 820 establishes a three-level hierarchy of fair value measurements based on whether the inputs to those measurements are observable or unobservable which consists of the following levels:

-Level 1 - Quoted prices for identical instruments in active markets:

-Level 2 - Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable in active markets; and

-Level 3 - Valuations derived from valuation techniques in which one or more significant inputs are unobservable.
+- Level 1 Quoted prices for identical instruments in active markets; - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable in active markets; and - Level 3 Valuations derived from valuation techniques in which one or more significant inputs are unobservable.

 The following methods and assumptions are used to estimate the fair value of each class of financial instruments for which it is practicable to estimate value.
 The carrying amounts of cash equivalents, accounts receivable and accounts payable approximate fair value because of the short maturity of those instruments.
-Investments totaling \$8,570,000, including our 17% ownership of the nonvoting common stock of TCT, are carried at cost.
+Investments totaling \$8,774,000, including our 17% ownership of the nonvoting common stock of TCT, are carried at cost.
 The fair value of floating rate debt cannot be determined as an active market for such debt does not exist.
-Our fixed rate debt consists of the \$175,000,000 principal amount under the 2nd Lien Agreement and \$100,000,000 principal amount of Pulitzer Notes, as discussed more fully in Note 5, which are not traded on an active market and are held by small groups of investors.
-We are unable, as of December 30, 2012, to determine the fair value of such debt.
-The value, if determined, may be less than the carrying amount.
+Our fixed rate debt at June 30, 2013 consists of the \$175,000,000 principal amount under the 2nd Lien Agreement and \$80,000,000 principal amount of New Pulitzer Notes, as discussed more fully in Note 5, which are not traded on an active market and are held by a small group of investors and Berkshire, respectively.
+We are unable, as of June 30, 2013, to determine the fair value of such debt.
+The value, if determined, may be more or less than the carrying amount.
 The determination of the amount of the Herald Value (as discussed more fully in Note 11) is based on an estimate of fair value using both market and income-based approaches.